About the School of Nursing

 The Viterbo University School of Nursing is a fully accredited, regionally distinctive program offering both undergraduate and graduate degrees.
 Today, the School of Nursing has over 600 students enrolled in its four programs with a full- and part-time faculty numbering near 35.

-As members of the larger university community, nursing and dietetics students have the opportunity to study philosophy and religious studies as well as the sciences.
+As members of the larger university community, nursing students have the opportunity to study philosophy and religious studies as well as the sciences.
 This ability to gain a broad liberal arts perspective throughout the professional curriculum sets Viterbo graduates apart.
-With our roots deep in the Franciscan tradition of health care service, we set high standards for our students and in turn graduate highly competent, liberally educated professional nurses and dietitians.
+With our roots deep in the Franciscan tradition of health care service, we set high standards for our students and in turn graduate highly competent, liberally educated professional nurses.

 The goals of the School of Nursing are to: